MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 After having waited at least 30 minutes since completing Task 1, you will now test the Safe Links policy that you created that blocks links to the http://tailspintoys.com URL.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In your **Microsoft Edge** browser, select the **Microsoft Office Home** tab and then in the column of app icons on the left side of the screen, select the **Outlook** icon.
 This will open Holly Dickson's mailbox.